ligadata-mkhalawi/Kamanja/trunk/docs/source/config-ref/ClusterConfig.rst

 ~~~~~~~~~~~~~~~~

 - **CacheStartPort** - port used by JGroups
-  to replicate and distribute Ehcached data over TCP.
+  to replicate and distribute Encached data over TCP.
 - **CacheSizePerNodeInMB** -
 - **ReplicateFactor** -
 - **TimeToIdleSeconds** -